Bias-variance trade-off in portfolio optimization under Expected Shortfall with $\ell_2$ regularization: The optimization of regularized ES

-Note that the sum of the weights $w_i$ is normalized to $N$ instead of the usual $1$, in order to make the optimal weights of order unity.
-Also, the constraint on the expected return has been omitted for simplicity, so we are seeking the global optimum of the portfolio here.
-If the returns $x_{it}$ are i.i.d.
-Gaussian variables and $N,T \to\infty$ with $r=N/T$ fixed, the method of replicas allows one to reduce the above optimization task in $N+T+1$ variables to the optimization of a cost function depending on only six variables, the so-called order parameters \cite{ciliberti2007On,caccioli2014Lp}:
+As the constraint on the expected return has been omitted, we are seeking the global optimum of the portfolio here.
+If the returns $x_{it}$ are i.i.d.\;Gaussian variables and $N,T \to\infty$ with $r=N/T$ fixed, the method of replicas allows one to reduce the above optimization task in $N+T+1$ variables to the optimization of a cost function depending on only six variables, the so-called order parameters \cite{ciliberti2007On,caccioli2016liquidity}:

 where